vasyl-purchel/FsKafka/README.md

  * implement consumer
  * no need for exceptions everywhere -> Result.Failure to have just message/exception...
  * reading response - we may succeed on reading size + correlationId but fail later, so we already should use this correlatorId for logging...
+ * TopicMetadataRefreshIntervalMs implemented in few places and scheduler has cancellationTokenSource, but it is not cleaned at the end...
+ * Connection.RequestsPool, Connection.SocketClientsPool, Connection.T, Producer.T - need to implement IDisposable

 [1]: http://kafka.apache.org/
 [2]: https://github.com/Jroland/kafka-net